20 Best Photo Spots in Iceland You Shouldn't Miss

 June 2022

-Located in Eastern Iceland, Stuðlagil is half the reason our second trip to Iceland took us around the Ring Road.
-I had been wanting to visit the canyon for a long time, and figured if I was going to drive all the way there, I would go all the way around.
-(That’s travel math for ya.)
-Carved by the Jökla River, this mesmerizing canyon boasts towering basalt columns that rise like organ pipes along its steep walls, creating a surreal landscape.
-We ended up spending several hours here, exploring, photographing, nervously flying my drone with the gusty winds.
-It’s a fairly easy walk through private land to reach the canyon, but it’s definitely worth it.
-The water really is that blue.
-If you visit after a few days of rain, expect a lot of mud as you make your way down the columns to the river.
+Located in Eastern Iceland, Stuðlagil was half the reason our second trip to Iceland took us around the entire Ring Road.
+I had been wanting to see this canyon for so long that I figured if we were driving all the way there, we might as well make the full loop (classic travel logic, right?).
+Carved by the Jökla River, Stuðlagil is truly mesmerizing, with towering basalt columns rising like organ pipes along its steep walls, creating a surreal landscape.
+We spent hours here exploring, photographing, and nervously flying my drone in the gusty winds.
+The walk through private land to reach the canyon is fairly easy, and trust me, it’s absolutely worth it.
+And yes—the water is really that blue.
+Just be prepared for some mud if it’s rained recently, especially if you plan to get close to the river.

 Gígjagjá

-Gígjagjá, also known as Yoda Cave, is a hidden gem tucked away in the southern region of Iceland, near the town of Kirkjubæjarklaustur.
-The cave is easily accessible via a marked detour off the Ring Road.
+Gígjagjá, also known as Yoda Cave, is a hidden gem in southern Iceland, near Kirkjubæjarklaustur.
+Tucked away but easily accessible with a marked detour off the Ring Road, this cave offers a unique photo opportunity that you won’t want to miss.

 Seydisfjordur